2020 NFL Draft order: Every pick from Round 1 through Round 7

 The 2020 NFL Draft is happening now for all 32 teams and runs through Saturday, April 25.
+Rounds 2 and 3 will air on Friday, while rounds 4-7 are on Saturday.
 For those who want to see where every pick is in the NFL Draft order, see below.

 For the first time in its history, the NFL Draft will be held remotely due to the coronavirus pandemic.
 Originally scheduled to be held in Las Vegas, the 2020 Draft will instead be held virtually.
-NFL teams will make their picks from their homes, while commissioner Roger Goodell will announce this year’s selections from his basement in New York.
-Television coverage will be based out of ESPN’s studios in Connecticut and 58 of the top prospects will have cameras ready to capture their reactions from their homes.
+NFL teams will make their picks from their homes.
 Here’s how you can watch and live stream the draft.

 Note: * denotes a compensatory pick.